mdklatt/serial-python/doc/tutorial.md

 support filtering; records are filtered after they have passed through the Buffer.

-### Input Buffering ###
+## Input Buffering ##

 An input Buffer is basically a Reader that reads records from another Reader (including another input Buffer) instead of lines of text from a stream.
 An input Buffer should derive from the `_ReaderBuffer` base class.
-It must implement a `_queue()` method to process records being read from its Reader, and it may override the `_uflow()` method supply records once the input reader has been exhausted.
+It must implement a `_queue()` method to process each incoming record, and it may override the `_uflow()` method to supply records once the input Reader has been exhausted.

     from serial.core.buffer import _ReaderBuffer

     class MonthlyTotal(_ReaderBuffer):
-        """ Combine daily input records into monthly records.
+        """ Combine daily input into monthly records. """

-        The base class implements the Reader interface including filtering and the iterator protocol.

-        """
         def __init__(self, reader):
-            """ Initialize this object. """

             super(MonthlTotal, self).__init__(writer)
             self._buffer = None
             return

         def _queue(self, record):
-            """ Process each incoming record.

-            Convert incoming daily records to monthly records.
-The incoming data is assumed to be sorted in chronological order.
+            # Convert incoming daily recods to monthly records.
+The incoming
+            # data is assumed to be sorted in chronological order.

-            """
             month = record["date"].replace(day=1)
             if self._buffer and self._buffer["date"] == month:
                 # Add this record to the current month.